DeadByDevs/dbd_api/README.md

-# deadbydayapi
+# dbd_api

-## required library :

-python-dotenv
-fastapi
-uvicorn

-## how to set up the environment :
+## how to set up the environment:

-- create api-env
+- create env:

-  - python3 -m venv api-env
+  python3 -m venv env

 - activate virtual env:

-  - source api-env/bin/activate
+  source env/bin/activate

-- install in env

-  - pip install "uvicorn[standard]"

-- add packages to requirements.txt

-  - pip freeze > requirements.txt

-- install requirements
+- install requirements:

-  - pip install -r requirements.txt
+  pip install -r requirements.txt

-## how to run the app :

-- activate virtual env if not already in it:
+- activate virtual env if not already in it: source env/bin/activate

-  - source api-env/bin/activate
-- run app using uvicorn:
+## how to run the app:

 - uvicorn main:app --reload

-## rust_assets
+## submodules:

-- use git submodule update instead of git pull
+- git submodule update --init --recursive then use git submodule update instead of git pull